 - Feed the fish with a proper, varied, well-balanced diet.

-- Keep your system's water quality clean at all times and ensure that it is within the ideal levels of water quality parameters of pH, ammonia, nitrites, nitrates, and temperature.
+- Keep your system's water quality clean and ensure it is within the ideal water quality parameters of pH, ammonia, nitrites, nitrates, and temperature.

 - Ensure enough aeration to keep the DO as high as possible.

 - Remove uneaten fish food from the tank.